briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

 1. _(a)_ As used in this section:

-    1. _(1)_ “Chauffeured limousine” means a vehicle registered under Ohio R.C.
+    1. _(1)_ "Chauffeured limousine" means a vehicle registered under Ohio R.C.
     4503.24.

     2. _(2)_ "Street," "highway" and "motor vehicle" have the same meanings as in Ohio R.C.
 4511.01.

-2. _(b)_ No person shall have in the person’s possession an opened container of beer or intoxicating liquor in any of the following circumstances:
+2. _(b)_ No person shall have in the person's possession an opened container of beer or intoxicating liquor in any of the following circumstances:

     1. _(1)_ In a State liquor store;